stanford-policylab/opp/py/data_readme_template.md

   there is a 1:1 correspondence between StopID and and SearchID, as well as between SearchID and PersonID (who, again, can be either the driver or passenger) and SearchID and ContrabandID
-- raw__{ounces,pounds,kilos,grams,dosages,weapons} are provided for greater
+- raw_{ounces,pounds,kilos,grams,dosages,weapons} are provided for greater
-  resolution on contraband___{drugs,weapons},
+  resolution on contraband__{drugs,weapons},
-  raw___{gallons,pints,money,dollar__amount} are also provided, but it's unclear what their relationship to contraband is
+  raw_{gallons,pints,money,dollar_amount} are also provided, but it's unclear what their relationship to contraband is
-- subject_race is based on Ethnicity and Race, which are passed through as raw__*
+- subject_race is based on Ethnicity and Race, which are passed through as raw_*
-- outcomes are based on action__description, which is based on the raw column Action and translated given the provided codes
+- outcomes are based on action_description, which is based on the raw column Action and translated given the provided codes
-- frisk and search data is based on SearchID and search_type_description, which is passed through with raw__*; the latter is based on the raw column SearchType and translated using the given data dictionary
+- frisk and search data is based on SearchID and search_type_description, which is passed through with raw_*; the latter is based on the raw column SearchType and translated using the given data dictionary
-- stop__purpose_description is based on raw column StopPurpose and is translated using the given data dictionary and passed through as reason_for_stop
+- stop_purpose_description is based on raw column StopPurpose and is translated using the given data dictionary and passed through as reason_for_stop
 - reason_for_search represents the raw column Basis
 - raw columns EncounterForce and EngageForce are passed through as raw_encounter_force and raw_engage_force
-- There were 619 cases (over half were from Goldsboro Police Department and NC State Highway Patrol) where search_conducted was true but contraband_found was NA, i.e. there was a SearchID but no ContrabandID, these NA were converted to FALSE under the assumption that the absence of contraband may not have been recorded by the officer

 ## Winston-Salem, NC
 **Data notes**: